Deweni Inima

-Deweni Inima (දෙවෙනි ඉනිම) is a 2017 Sinhalese Sri Lankan television prime-time soap opera which premiered on 6 February 2017 on TV Derana.
+Deweni Inima (දෙවෙනි ඉනිම) is a 2017 Sinhalese Sri Lankan television prime-time soap opera which aired from 6 February 2017 to 4 June 2026 on TV Derana.
 The series is directed by Saranga Mendis, produced by Chamika Mendis and written by Saman Edirimunee.
-It airs every weekday from 8:30 p.m. to 9:00 p.m.
+It aired every weekday from 8:30 p.m. to 9:00 p.m.
+It starred Raween Kanishka, Keshan Shashindra and Himali Sayurangi in lead roles.

 The first season was aired from 6 February 2017 to 6 October 2023.
-The second season premiered on 9 October 2023 and still runs even in 2025.
+The second season was aired from 9 October 2023 to 4 June 2026, finally showing Anuhas being lucky to marry his third partner after painful moments of his first love choosing monkhood and second one dying due to cancer.
+Season 2 ended on with a 1 hour special bonus episode marking the end of the teledrama after 9 years of production.